Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Prediction and forecasting models

 \subsubsection{Problem definition}

 Our goal is to predict the present value of shear stress or TTF, as target variables (e.g., $y_t$ where t is the present time) given current information about AE, as an input variable, (e.g., $x_t$) and it's recent history (e.g. from $x_{t-k}$ to $x_{t-1}$).
+We note that the temporal evolution of the AE signal during the lab seismic cycle differs for our range of experiments, in particular during the creep phase preceding labquakes (Figures \ref{fig:Signals' shapes} and \ref{fig:Signals' shapes p4581}).
 Previous works have observed that AE statistics (in particular signal amplitude variance and higher-order moments) are highly effective at predicting laboratory earthquakes \citep{ref:RouetLeduc2017}.
 Thus we begin by following this approach.
 However, whereas previous works focused on data from only one acoustic sensor, we use data from two sensors, one on either side of the DDS assembly (Figure \ref{fig:pict}).
-We note that the temporal evolution of the AE signal during the lab seismic cycle differs between our experiments, in particular during the creep phase preceding labquakes (Figures \ref{fig:Signals' shapes} and \ref{fig:Signals' shapes p4581}).
+This was done by simply using each data stream as a separate input for the continuous seismic signal.
+Using multiple sensors will clearly be valuable when these techniques are applied to tectonic faults and/or to event location.
+We did limited testing of the lab data and did not see dramatic improvement over what one would expect by having additional data to constrain the model loss during training.

 We consider for the ML process two channels of AE variance $x$ as input, from time $t-k$ to time $t$, and we predict the target $y$ (shear stress or TTF) at time $t$ using the input variable and its recent history.
 We want to learn the ideal function $f$ that maps our input $x$ into the desired output $y$.
 With ML we can approximate that function with $\hat{f}$, leveraging input data, and then approximating the variable of interest $\hat{y}.$ In particular, the estimator $\hat{f}(x_{t-k},...,x_{t})$ makes predictions for sample $y_{t}$.
 The quantity $k$ determines the length of the input sequence ($k+1$ in this case) and represents the LSTM's memory in the internal state.
 We chose the hyperparameter $k$ using an ad hoc iterative approach (Section \ref{sss:Best length for the past memory of LSTM}).